Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Overview and Example

-\minihead{Problem statement} As input, \sn takes a target DNN, an induced schema over the target DNN outputs, a target DNN invocation budget for index construction, a user-provided $k$ closest distances to store, and a notion of closeness over the induced schema. \sn's indexes have the desideratum that ``close'' records are close in embedding space and vice versa for records that are far.
-The primary cost in index construction are the target DNN invocations used for training and annotating cluster representatives; \sn will attempt to construct high quality indexes subject to the budget.
+\minihead{Overview} As input, \sn takes a target labeler, an induced schema, a target labeler invocation budget for index construction, a closeness function over the induced schema, and a parameter $k$ that specifies how many distances to store for reach record.
+The primary cost in index construction are the target labeler invocations. \sn will produce an embedding-based index subject to the budget that can produce proxy scores for a range of queries.

-\sn's primary goal is to produce high quality proxy scores for query processing algorithms that require such scores.
-High quality typically refers to high correlation between proxy scores and target DNN outputs.
-We demonstrate how to generate such proxy scores for selection queries~\cite{kang2017noscope, anderson2018predicate, lu2018accelerating, kang2020approximate}, aggregation queries~\cite{kang2019blazeit}, and limit queries~\cite{kang2019blazeit}.
+\sn's primary goal is to produce high quality proxy scores for query processing algorithms, as with per-query proxy models, but \emph{without} training a new model per query.

-\minihead{Index construction} \sn's indexes consist of semantic embeddings per data record, a small set of annotated \emph{cluster representatives}, and distances from data records to cluster representatives.

-To generate the embeddings, \sn can train a DNN in a task-agnostic manner, such that semantically similar data records have similar embeddings, as measured by $\ell_2$ distance (Figure~\ref{fig:sys-training}). \sn can also use embeddings from a pre-trained DNN to reduce index construction time (although this may degrade query-time performance).
-For the video example, \sn's embedding DNN will attempt to cluster frames with similar object types and object positions together.
-Perhaps surprisingly, \sn can also perform well using pre-trained DNNs with no additional training; we present results using pre-trained DNNs as ``\sn-\textsc{PT}'' in Section~\ref{sec:eval}.

-The cluster representatives can be selected in any way, but in this work, we use the furthest point first (FPF) algorithm~\cite{gonzalez1985clustering}.
-We use FPF as it performs well in practice and because our theoretical analysis relies on the maximum intra-cluster distance, which the FPF provides a guarantee on. \sn subsequently computes the distances of all embedded records to the cluster representatives and stores the rank ordering by distance (Figure~\ref{fig:sys-index-construction}). \sn can also improve its index as the target DNN is invoked over the data as queries are issued (i.e., \sn's indexes can naturally be cracked~\cite{idreos2007database}).
-We describe full details in Section~\ref{sec:query-proc}.